 My right hon.
 Friend the Skills Minister is in very regular contact with the IFA, and I also met it last week.
 My right hon.
 Friend the Member for Ashford (Damian Green) is absolutely correct to identify that if we are going to make the step change that we need in the skills and productivity of this country, it is going to be all about driving quality.

 Yes, the money we announced was for those schemes, but we are spending £500 million between 2016 and 2020 on music and arts in our schools.
-We value music and the arts in our schools—they are hugely important—and those schools with the best academic results also tend to have very strong arts, music and sports facilities and offer as well.
+We value music and the arts in our schools—they are hugely important—and those schools with the best academic results also tend to have very strong arts, music and sports facilities and offer that as well.

 As ever, my hon.
 Friend is spot on with her question.
 Institutions and students need information on the support students are entitled to.
 We will be making information available for the 2019-20 academic year as soon as possible.